Grilling over an open fire is time-honored tradition in Italian culture, and here are a few tips on how to emulate the method at home.

 Marinate AFTER.

 Perhaps one of the most interesting tips - and one that strays far away from American-style cooking - is marinating meat after it's been cooked.
-Here, it's standard to marinate meat for hours (or even days!) on end before it hits the grill.
+Here, it's standard to marinate meat for hours (or even days!) before it hits the grill.
 In Italy, the flavoring comes after.
 With quality ingredients like unfiltered olive oils and rich vinegars that can lose flavor from being heated up too much, it's no wonder that it's typical in Italy to use these ingredients last.

-Next time you want to grill meat the Italian way, season it simply with salt and pepper before cooking - and once it's finished, drizzle a bit of quality olive oil, balsamic, a squeeze of charred lemon a brush of mostarda.
+Next time you want to grill meat the Italian way, season it simply with salt and pepper before cooking - and once it's finished, drizzle a bit of quality olive oil, balsamic, a squeeze of charred lemon, or a brush of mostarda.
 Let it rest with these flavors for a few minutes, then dig in.
 Tap here for our favorite grilling condiments straight from Italy.

 Prosciutto Zucchini Spiedini With Pesto